lukasgolson/Random-Sample-Error-for-Canopy-Classification/README.md

 </div>

 # Python Code Files
 **sample_size_agreement.py**: Used to calculate the minimum number of sample points required for 95% of 10,000 trials to fall within ±2.5% of the true canopy cover.
 Curves are presented for 0 - 60% canopy cover in 5% canopy cover increments with canopy clustering of 0 to 100 based on the python package noise.
+This package forms the analysis and visual for Results paragraph 1, Figure 1, and Appendix A.